Unobtainium is the exotic metal

 - Various evolution-inducing stones aside, in one episode of Pokémon Team Rocket had a mecha composed of "polished unobtainium", which made it immune to Psychic attacks.

-- Vision of Escaflowne has 2 of these.
+- The Vision of Escaflowne has 2 of these.

 - One of them is actually called Levistone here.
 It is heated to decrease its levitation (allowing one to control the height of an airship).

-- The other (and more often refered to) is Drag Energist.
+- The other (and more often referred to) is Drag Energist.
 It gives life to dragons and sits in their chest cavity where their heart would normally be.
 It is mined from places where there's lots of dead dragons or from a dragon that is hunted and killed.
-This mineral is usually pink and it directly creates electrical energy (just makes electricity out of thin air, no input required) needed to power mechs (or guymelefs as they are called in Escaflowne) and other machinery.
+This mineral is usually pink and it directly creates electrical energy (just makes electricity out of thin air, no input required) needed to power mechs and other machinery.
 It also undergoes "resonance" (what seems to more accurately be nuclear fission) if too many are placed together in the same area.
-This is a real phenomenon called "critical mass".
-In fact in Escaflowne there is one nuclear accident attributable to this.
 In one of the last episodes, an atomic bomb is built using this same principle with this material.

 - One Piece